 - Household access to food, including location of purchase and distance to food stores and restaurants.

-Nutrient information about purchased food as well as local retail environmental information will be merged into the dataset based on scanned barcodes, product descriptions, and household locations.
+Nutrient information about purchased food as well as local retail environmental information were merged into the data set based on scanned barcodes, product descriptions, and household locations.

-For more details about the data collection efforts, see the Documentation.
+For more details about the data collection efforts, see Documentation.